 Not all G20 jurisdictions have implemented earlier commitments.
-Their authorities should promptly introduce requirements for reporting of all derivatives trades to trade repositories, rapidly adopt rules for central clearing and trading on organised platforms, and adopt resolution regimes for financial market infrastructures such as central counterparties.
+Authorities should promptly introduce requirements for reporting of all derivatives trades to trade repositories, rapidly adopt rules for central clearing and trading on organised platforms, and adopt resolution regimes for financial market infrastructures such as central counterparties.

-G20 Leaders have followed up on their commitment to cross-border co-operation by supporting their market regulators in establishing agreements for deferring to each other's rules when these produce similar outcomes.
+Importantly, the G20 can follow up on their commitment to cross-border co-operation by supporting their market regulators in establishing agreements for deferring to each other's rules when these produce similar outcomes.
 In this global market, it is essential that consistent rules apply across jurisdictions in a non-discriminatory way.